- It is used to prevent bleeding in patients without Factor XIII A-subunit.

-- If you have an allergy to Factor XIII or any other part of this drug.
+- If your child has an allergy to this drug or any part of this drug.

-- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
-Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
+Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you are getting Factor VIIa.
+- If your child is getting Factor VIIa.

-- Have your blood work checked as you have been told by the doctor.
+- Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Call the doctor right away if the normal dose does not work as well.

 - Talk with the doctor before you travel.
 You will need to bring enough of this drug for use during travel.

 If your child is pregnant or breast-feeding a baby:

 - Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
 You will need to talk about the benefits and risks to your child and the baby.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.